mservicetech/light4j-mybatis/README.md

 ## light4j-mybatis

 Common components for using mybatis in light-4j framework.
+It provides generate mybatis session management and multiple transactions support.

+With light4j-mybatis, user can select use normal mybatis query/mapping config or simple add the query/mapping config to light-4j style yaml config file (mybatis.yml or values.yml).

 ### Usage by using mybatis XML base config